marciobarrios/react-intl-datetime-format/README.md

 Tiny React component wrapping the ECMAScript Internationalization API with sane defaults to format dates and times.

-To see in detail the component `Date` with the list of props and examples please [check the documentation site](https://react-intl-datetime-format.netlify.com).
+To see in detail the component `DateTime` with the list of props and examples please [check the documentation site](https://react-intl-datetime-format.netlify.com).

+You can also play with `react-intl-datetime-format` in a [CodeSandbox](https://codesandbox.io/s/react-intl-datetime-format-rmo1i).

 ## Features